Bazik-bzik-bazilik/Bazik-bzik-bazilik/README.md

-- 👋 Hi, I’m @Bazik
+- 👋 Hi, I’m @Barsis63438
-- 👀 I’m interested in hamsters macOS and iPhones
+- 👀 I’m interested in hamsters Tecno and iPhones
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python, Java and Kotlin.

 <!---
 Bazik-bzik-bazilik/Bazik-bzik-bazilik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.